iluwatar/java-design-patterns/factory/README.md

 ## Applicability

-Use the Simple Factory pattern when you only care about the creation of a object, not how to create and manage it.
+Use the Simple Factory pattern when you only care about the creation of an object, not how to create and manage it.

 Pros

-* Allows keeping all objects creation in one place and avoid of spreading 'new' key value across codebase.
+* Allows keeping all objects created in one place and avoid spreading 'new' key value across the codebase.
 * Allows to writs loosely coupled code.
-Some of its main advantages include better testability, easy-to-understand code, swappable components, scalability and isolated features.
+Some of its main advantages include better testability, easy-to-understand code, swappable components, scalability, and isolated features.

 Cons